chmuhammadowais/Express-Local-Authentication/README.md

 # Express-Local-Authentication
 This project is an Express.js application that implements a local authentication system using Passport.js, sessions, and routing.
-Users can register, log in, maintain authenticated sessions and logout from the session.
+Users can register, log in, maintain authenticated sessions, and logout from the session.

 ## Features
 + User registration